mailchain/community/contributions/README.md

 ## Open a Pull Request

-Pull requests (PR) follow the standard [github pull request](https://help.github.com/articles/about-pull-requests/) process.
+Pull requests (PR) follow the standard [Github pull request](https://help.github.com/articles/about-pull-requests/) process.
 We need to build our integration tests there as several components that need building first.

 ## Code Review

-For a brief description of the importance of code review, please read [On Code Review](/contributors/expectations.md#code-review).
+For a brief description of the importance of code review, please read [Code Review](/contributions/expectations.md#code-review).

 There are two aspects of code review: giving and receiving.
 To make it easier for your PR to receive reviews, consider the reviewers will need you to: